The Wayfaring Stranger (song)

+History

+The origins of the song are unclear and it may have multiple influences.
+The likely use of coded language common in negro spirituals points to African American origins.
+For example, 'crossing the River Jordan' may refer to crossing the Ohio River on the journey north to freedom.
+In 1905 Black composer Samuel Coleridge-Taylor included “I Am a Poor, Wayfaring Stranger” (under the title “Pilgrim’s Song”) in a set of piano arrangements of twenty-four melodies composed by African Americans.
+Some have speculated that the song is a descendant of the Scottish border ballad "The Dowie Dens of Yarrow", while others have speculated it came from the German hymn "Ich bin ein Gast auf Erden" ("A Pilgrim Here I Wander").
+The latter was translated and printed in many English hymnals throughout the 19th century.

 According to the book The Makers of the Sacred Harp, by David Warren Steel and Richard H. Hulan, the lyrics were published in 1858 in Joseph Bever's Christian Songster, which was a collection of popular hymns and spiritual songs of the time.
-This may or may not have been the first time the song appeared in English print, and the songwriter is unknown.
-Steel and Hulan suggest the song was derived from an 1816 German-language hymn, "Ich bin ja nur ein Gast auf Erden" by Isaac Niswander.

 During and for several years after the American Civil War, the lyrics were known as the Libby Prison Hymn.
 This was because the words had been inscribed by a dying Union soldier incarcerated in Libby Prison, a warehouse converted to a notorious Confederate prison in Richmond, Virginia known for its adverse conditions and high death rate.
 It had been believed that the dying soldier had authored the song to comfort a disabled soldier, but this was not the case since it had been published several years before the Civil War in 1858, before Libby Prison was put into service (1862).